etternagame/etterna/Docs/Crashpad.md

    dump_syms -g Etterna.dsym Etterna.app/Contents/MacOS/Etterna > Etterna.sym # macOS
    ```

-- `minidump_stackwalk`: Decodes the `.dmp` file, and outputs a stacktrace of what error to cause the
+- `minidump_stackwalk`: Decodes the `.dmp` file and outputs a stack trace of what error caused the
   generated `.dmp` file.
 One of the arguments is a directory to where the symbols get stored.
 Those symbols
   must be organized in a specific manner, which is described below.
 Command will usually look like the following:
    ```bash